How to Break the Pattern of Love Addiction

 5. Have you stayed in a bad relationship or repeatedly returned to an ex-partner because you couldn't stand to be alone?

-6. When you are in a committed relationship do you wonder if you chose the RIGHT one or fantasize about a lover from your past, thinking you should have kept him or her and then you would be happier?
+6. When you are in a committed relationship, do you wonder if you chose the right person or fantasize about a lover from your past, thinking you should have kept him or her and then you would be happier?

 7. Have you used the words "soul mate" in reference to how love should be?

-8. Since age 18 what is the longest period of time you were totally unattached and not fretting about some love interest?
+8. Since age 18, what is the longest period of time you were totally unattached and not fretting about a love interest?

-9. Are you able to take the time necessary to heal and do a thorough post mortem on a failed relationship before running out to find a new "friend" which quickly becomes a rebound lover?
+9. Are you able to take the time necessary to heal and do a thorough postmortem on a failed relationship before running out to find a new "friend," who quickly becomes a rebound lover?

 10. Do you expect your lover to make you feel loved and lovable?

-To be clear, addiction can be defined in a general way as a compulsive (repeated action without choice) and chronic (ongoing over time) pattern of using a substance or behavior for soothing, comforting and/or arousal as a means of medicating uncomfortable feelings.
-Addicts typically continue use of their "drug of choice" despite negative consequences.
+To be clear, this tendency can be defined in a general way as a compulsive (repeated action without choice) and chronic (ongoing over time) pattern of using a substance or behavior for soothing, comforting and/or arousal as a means of medicating uncomfortable feelings.
+People typically continue to use their "drug of choice" despite negative consequences.

-Sex addiction is a compulsive pattern of pursuing sexual arousal independent of emotional attachments.
-Love addiction is a little harder to define simply because by nature we are all addicted to love - meaning we want it, seek it and have a hard time not thinking about it.
-We need attachment to survive and we instinctively seek connection, especially romantic connection.
+By nature, we are all addicted to love—meaning we want it, seek it, and have a hard time not thinking about it.
+We need emotional bonds to survive and we instinctively seek connection, especially romantic connection.
 There is nothing dysfunctional about wanting love.

-In my experience, the most difficult love addicts to help are those who actually develop committed relationships with two or more people at the same time.
-What a dilemma, they say!
-Who should I pick?
+It's difficult to help are those who actually develop committed relationships with two or more people at the same time.
+What a dilemma.
 They really believe that the only problem they have is deciding who would be the best choice.

 Unfortunately, knowing why you do it isn't much help.
 Having the information or insight cannot change the unconscious drive to attach at all costs.
-After the end of a bad relationship my clients have said things like:
+After the end of a bad relationship, my clients have said things such as:

 "I am not interested in dating.
-I just want to have someone to spend time with now and then."
+I just want someone to spend time with now and then."

 "I'm going to go slowly next time around."

-Here are few truths about Love Addiction and what is most likely to happen if you have not processed and grown from your painful experiences.
+Here are a few truths about this compulsion and what is most likely to happen if you have not processed and grown from your painful experiences.